 A sure sign that summer is around the corner is the emergence of fruit flies in my kitchen.
 I compost my food scraps throughout the year and keep my daily food scraps in a bowl on the kitchen counter during the day… and fruit flies love it.
-Below are five simple and effective steps to keep the fruit flies at bay.

 Where do they all come from?!

 Fruit flies typically live for around 6 weeks and, during that time, female fruit flies can lay up to 500 eggs!
 At room temperature, these eggs can become adult fruit flies in just two weeks.
 This explains how one or two fruit flies can quickly become a swarm!